-I’m the PR advisor of various local and overseas startups.
+I’m the PR advisor for various local and overseas startups.
 I’m particularly excited to support female-led projects by sharing related resources.

 I also have a modern PR business that focuses more on entrepreneurial businesses.
 We manage the investees of our business partners, portfolio companies, and investment firms.